-- Max Weber developed the principles of bureaucracy-a formal system of organization and administration designed to ensure efficiency and effectiveness.
-A bureaucratic system of administration is based on the five principles summarized in Figure 2.2. - Principle 1: In a bureaucracy, a manager's formal authority derives from the position he or she holds in the organization. - Authority is the power to hold people accountable

-Rockefeller created a commodities partnership with Maurice Clark.
+• Max Weber developed the principles of bureaucracy-a formal system of organization and administration designed to ensure efficiency and effectiveness.
+A bureaucratic system of administration is based on the five principles summarized in Figure 2.2.
+Rockefeller's mathematical ability and conscientiousness gained him additional responsibilities in the company.
+At the age of 19, Rockefeller created a commodities partnership with Maurice Clark.
 The American Civil War began in 1861, and causing prices and demand for commodities to soar.
 Then in 1862, Rockefeller entered the industry for which he would become famous: oil refining.

 Rockefeller devoted a significant amount of energy to increasing the efficiency of his refineries.
 He soon bought out his partners and hired his brother William to help manage the operation.
 He set up his business so that the refinery increased the scope and efficiency of production to develop and maintain economies of scale.
 In 1870, Rockefeller and his associates found the Standard Oil Company of Ohio.
 That same year, Rockefeller began implementing his vision to unite the area's oil producers and consolidate the industry.
-By 1879, just eight years after its creation, Standard Oil had grown to managing almost 90 percent of the oil refining business.
-The business would make Rockefeller among the for their actions and to make decisions concerning the use of organizational resources.
-Authority gives managers the right to direct and control their subordinates' behavior to achieve organizational goals.